siv2r/bip-frost-signing/README.md

 ### Identifying Disruptive Signers

 The signing protocol makes it possible to identify malicious signers who send invalid contributions to a signing session in order to make the signing session abort and prevent the honest signers from obtaining a valid signature.
-This property is called "identifiable aborts" and ensures that honest parties can assign blame to malicious signers who cause an abort in the signing protocol.
+This property is called "identifiable aborts" and ensures that honest parties can assign blame to malicious (or incorrectly implemented) signers who cause an abort in the signing protocol.

 Aborts are identifiable for an honest party if the following conditions hold in a signing session: